Unique-Divine/Commonplace-Book/ai-deep-learning.md

 A single encoder layer is composed of two main blocks, the multi-head attention block and a feed-forward block.
 Before a sequence can be passed into encoder stack, it has to be embedded and given positional encodings/ embeddings.

-#### Input embeddings

 #### Sequence transduction models

 What is transduction?

 > transduce: to convert (something, such as energy or a message) into another form.
 "Essentially, sense organs transduce physical energy into a nervous signal." - [Merriam-Webster Dictionary](https://www.merriam-webster.com/dictionary/transduce) (online).

 Thus, it's safe to assume that sequence transduction models are loosely defined as models that convert a sequence into another form.
-Here ar e some examples of transduction models (mostly from NLP).
+Here are some examples of transduction models (mostly from NLP).
 - Transliteration: Generating words in a target form given examples in a source form.
 - Spelling Correction: Predicting correct word spelling (sequence of letters) given incorrect word spelling (sequence of letters).
 - Machine Translation: Generating sentences in a target language (sequences of words) given sentences in a source language.